Don-Raimo/FixCity-Clan/README.md

 **FixCity** is an intuitive, community-driven civic reporting platform engineered to streamline communication between residents and local government authorities.

 When infrastructure issues arise, residents can log a fault in under 30 seconds.
 By taking a real-time photo and submitting a report, the app captures precise GPS coordinates (`[longitude, latitude]`) and sends the data to a fast **Node.js** backend.
-Using MongoDB **`2dsphere` spatial indexing**, reports are mapped to administrative zones and routed directly to designated repair teams—reducing response times and keeping residents updated through every stage of resolution.
+Using MongoDB **`2dsphere` spatial indexing**, reports are mapped to administrative zones and routed directly to designated repair teams-reducing response times and keeping residents updated through every stage of resolution.

 ---